ic3top/devChallenges/country-quiz-app/README.md

 ## Features

 - Two quiz variants
-- 8 random questions, each has 4 possible answers
+- 8(by default) random questions, each has 4 possible variants
+- Select the amount of question for the quiz
 - See the correct answer(s)
 - Total results in the end